-Office of Children's Guardian's position on Working With Children Checks
+The NSW Government Office of Children's Guardian's position on Working With Children Checks:

-The Working with Children Check is one very small part of overall good child safe practices.
+The WWCC is one very small part of overall good Child Safe practices.

-Clubs must not rely on whether volunteers do or do not have a WWCC but more importantly ensure that every club member is taking child safety seriously.
+Clubs must not rely on whether volunteers do or do not have a valid WWCC but more importantly, ensure that every club member is taking child safety seriously.

-Cricket Australia encourage every Club to ask for WWCC from these people.
-However in NSW if you are a parent of a child in the team, you DO NOT need a WWCC.
+Cricket NSW encourage every club to ask for WWCC from these people.
+However, in NSW if you are a parent of a child in the team, you DO NOT need a WWCC.

 Who requires a WWCC in NSW:

-- All paid persons working with children under 18 years of age
+- All paid persons working with children under 18 years of age; and

 Who does not require a WWCC in NSW:

-- A VOLUNTEER PARENT assisting, coaching or managing their OWN child’s team does NOT need a WWCC check.
+- A VOLUNTEER PARENT assisting, coaching or managing their OWN child’s team does NOT need a WWCC check; and